Joshua Bergasse: Career

-Bergasse has choreographed the Broadway revival of Gigi in 2015 as well as the Off-Broadway productions of Sweet Charity, Bomb-Itty of Errors, Captain Louie, and Cagney.
+Bergasse choreographed the Broadway revival of Gigi in 2015, as well as the Off-Broadway productions of Sweet Charity, Captain Louie, and Cagney.
 He earned a Drama Desk, an Astaire, and an Outer Critics Circle Award nomination for his choreography in Cagney.
-His other choreographic credits include West Side Story at the Stratford Festival, Little Me at City Center Encores!, 'It's a Bird...
+His other choreographic credits include West Side Story at the Stratford Festival, Little Me at City Center Encores!, It's a Bird...
 It's a Plane...
-It's Superman' at City Center Encores!, Pirates of Penzance at Barrington Stage Co., Guys and Dolls at Carnegie Hall, and The Sound of Music at Carnegie Hall.
+It's Superman at City Center Encores!, Pirates of Penzance at Barrington Stage Co., Guys and Dolls at Carnegie Hall, and The Sound of Music at Carnegie Hall.

 Bergasse choreographed the Broadway musical Charlie and the Chocolate Factory in 2017.
-He spent over a year working on ‘Charlie’ before rehearsals began.
-Once the dancers were in the room, he had six weeks in the studio to set his choreography on them.
-He encouraged his dancers to contribute to the piece, so it feels like their own as well as his work.
-Bergasse used different dance styles for different characters.
-For Veruca Salt, she had a ballet number involved pointe shoes.
-He choreographed a pas de deux where the partners couldn't touch each other for Charlie's mother and her deceased husband.
-He even choreographed a dance number for the bed-ridden grandfather.

 In 2019, Bergasse directed and choreographed a revival of the Rodgers and Hart musical I Married an Angel for the New York City Encores! series.
 This production starred his wife, Sara Mearns.
-Bergasse and Mearns were approached to take on this project by Jack Viertel.
-This is because of the history of George Balanchine choreographing this specific musical with his then significant other, Vera Zorina, as the leading lady.
-It was thought to be a cute parallel for the pair to revive this musical around eighty years later.
-The musical contained a significant amount of dancing, including two ten-minute ballet sequences to choreograph.